AliceO2Group/QualityControl/doc/Advanced.md

 o2-qc-run-tpcpid | o2-qc --config json://${QUALITYCONTROL_ROOT}/etc/tpcQCPID.json
 ```

-k In Progress) in the beginning of its name.
-5. One of the QC developers will check your code.
-It will also be automatically tested.
-6. Once approved the changes will be merged in the main repo.
-You can delete your branch.

-For a new feature, just create a new branch for it and use the same procedure.
-Do not fork again.
-You can work on several features at the same time by having parallel branches.

-General ALICE Git guidelines can be accessed [here](https://alisw.github.io/git-tutorial/).

 ## Production of QC objects outside this framework
 QC objects (e.g. histograms) are typically produced in a QC task.
 This is however not the only way.
 Some processing tasks such as the calibration